Carolyn Hester

-Carolyn Sue Hester (born January 28, 1937) is an American folk singer and songwriter.
+Carolyn Sue Hester is an American folk singer and songwriter.
 She was a figure in the early 1960s American folk music revival.

 Biography

 Hester's first album was produced by Norman Petty in 1957.
 She made her second album for Tradition Records, run by the Clancy Brothers, in 1960.
 She became known for "The House of the Rising Sun" and "She Moved Through the Fair".

 Hester was one of many young Greenwich Village singers who rode the 1960s folk music wave.
 In 1960, she helped launch Gerde's Folk City.
 She appeared on the cover of the May 30, 1964, issue of the Saturday Evening Post.
 Don Heckman of the Los Angeles Times wrote that Hester was "one of the originals—one of the small but determined gang of ragtag, early-'60s folk singers who cruised the coffee shops and campuses, from Harvard Yard to Bleecker Street, convinced that their music could help change the world."
 Hester, dubbed "The Texas Songbird," was politically active, spearheading the controversial boycott of the television program Hootenanny when Pete Seeger was blacklisted from it.

 John H. Hammond signed Hester to Columbia Records in 1960.
 That same year Hester met Richard Fariña, and they married 18 days later.
 They separated after less than two years.
 In 1961, Hester met Bob Dylan and invited him to play on her third album, her first on the Columbia label.
 Recorded at Columbia Studio A in New York City in September 1961, it marked Dylan's first official studio session.
 Hammond, her producer, quickly signed Dylan to the label.
 Hester turned down the opportunity to join a folk trio with Peter Yarrow and Paul Stookey, who then found stardom with Mary Travers as Peter, Paul, & Mary.
 Hester collaborated with Bill Lee and Bruce Langhorne, but she concentrated on traditional material.

 In 1963 while in London, on one or possibly more occasions she recorded seven songs in front of a live television audience for the UK regional television folk and blues music series Hullabaloo, presented by the Scottish folksinger Rory McEwen; these sessions were released on DVD in 2020.
 In the late 1960s she explored psychedelic music as part of the Carolyn Hester Coalition before taking time off to raise her two daughters.